The Gallant Hours: Production

 The voiceover narration technique Montgomery utilized was similar to what he had done in Lady in the Lake, although in that case the narration was in the first person.
 What is striking about the narrative in The Gallant Hours is the degree of detail provided to introduce both main and minor characters to the audience, even sometimes indicating the manner of their death in the near future.
 Also unusual is that both American and Japanese characters are treated in a neutral and evenhanded way.
 The production team utilized the services of three technical advisors in making the film – Captain Joseph U. Lademan, Captain Idris Monahan, and James T. Goto, who not only was the Japanese advisor but also portrayed Admiral Yamamoto in the film.

 For James Cagney, The Gallant Hours was "a labor of love, a tribute to that wonderful man Admiral William F. 'Bull' Halsey" for himself and his long-time friend Robert Montgomery.
 Cagney praised Montgomery because he "steered away from big battle scenes and roaring guns.
 We concentrated on Halsey himself, trying to convey some of the tension of high command" in the film.
 In researching his role as Halsey, Cagney interviewed many men who had served under the Admiral, including two interviews with the admiral himself, but he found the role a difficult one, despite the physical similarities between the two men.
 Cagney was very concerned that he not impose any of his usual acting mannerisms on the character of Halsey – on the other hand, despite having met his subject several times, he didn't try to imitate Halsey's mannerisms either.
 As Cagney biographer John McCabe noted: "The film would be utterly boring without Cagney's thoughtful performance.
 Nowhere in his career had he been called on to do so much by doing so little."
-The Gallant Hours was Cagney's last starring role in a dramatic film.
-Thereafter he starred in a comedy, One, Two, Three, in 1961, and appeared briefly in Ragtime in 1981.
+The Gallant Hours was Cagney's last starring role in a dramatic film until 1981.
+Thereafter he starred in a comedy, One, Two, Three, in 1961, and appeared briefly in the historical drama Ragtime two decades later.